Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/milvus.md

 }
 ```

 When using a self-hosted Milvus cluster, the collection needs to be created using the Milvus CLI or Python client.
-The following commands will create a collection set up for loading data via Hero Pixel:
+The following commands will create a collection set up for loading data via HeroPixel

 ```python
 from pymilvus import CollectionSchema, FieldSchema, DataType, connections, Collection